gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * Join process: the process through which a joining node becomes a member of an OSCORE multicast group.
 The join process is enforced and assisted by the Group Manager responsible for that group.

 * Join resource: a resource hosted by the Group Manager, associated to an OSCORE multicast group under that Group Manager.
-A joining node accesses the join resource in order to start the join process and become a member of that group.
+A join resource MAY be identified with the Group Identifier (Gid) of the respective group.
+A joining node accesses a join resource to start the join process and become a member of that group.

 * Join endpoint: an endpoint at the Group Manager associated to a join resource.